Captain Jimmy Lang MBE is co-founder of the award-winning Defence Stammering Network

 Finally, what would be your advice to somebody with a stammer starting a new job?

 Be open and honest about it.
-Have a chat to your manager and people you work with and let them know how your stammer affects you.
+Have a chat with your manager and people you work with and let them know how your stammer affects you.

 Know your limitations.
 If you think the stammer might affect your ability to do a particular job, find something else that better suits your abilities.